Caff1982/linkedin-skill-assessments-quizzes/linux/linux-quiz.md

 - [ ] It will output the entire 10-digit number inside parentheses.
 - [x] It will output the same 10-digit number, but the first 3 digits will be inside parentheses.

-**Note:** check the question below for a variant of this sed expression.

 #### Q18.
 What would this sed command do?

 ```bash